aleksandryackovlev/crc/README.md

 ```shell
 $ crc create -t some-template -f SomeComponent
 ```
-Create a directory with a SomeComponent component from the "some-template" template adding styles:
+Create a directory with the SomeComponent component from the "some-template" template adding styles:
 ```shell
 $ crc create -t some-template -s SomeComponent
 ```
-Create a directory with a SomeComponent component from the "default" template adding a given list of props:
+Create a directory with the SomeComponent component from the "default" template adding a given list of props:
 ```shell
 $ crc create SomeComponent "somePropName:PropType:defalutValue"
 ```
-Create a directory with a SomeComponent component from the "default" template adding a given list of lifecycle methods:
+Create a directory with the SomeComponent component from the "default" template adding a given list of lifecycle methods:
 ```shell
 $ crc create -l "componentDidMount:componentWillUnmount" SomeComponent
 ```
-Create a directory with a SomeComponent component from the "default" template adding a given list of handlers:
+Create a directory with the SomeComponent component from the "default" template adding a given list of handlers:
 ```shell
 $ crc create -h "handleChange:handleClick" SomeComponent
 ```
-Create a SomeComponent component with a given list of handlers:
+Create the SomeComponent component with a given list of handlers:
 ```shell
 $ crc create -m "handleChange:handleClick" SomeComponent
 ```